Wednesday, December 31, 2025

 So, You Want To Join a Cult - Part XVII

 Before my WOW family and I were sent to Nebraska, most Way Twig fellowships were clustered in Lincoln and Omaha, plus a few small groups founded by the previous year's WOWs in Fremont, North Platte and Beatrice.
-My group of WOWs included families in Sidney, Scotts Bluff, Nebraska City, McCook and Grand Island.
+My group of WOWs included families being sent to Sidney, Scotts Bluff, Nebraska City, McCook and two families to Grand Island.

 Even though, in retrospect, this was another one of those recurring red flags, I saw it as a bit of an adventure.
 While the bus was being repaired several of us went to work for the repair shop and lived in tents behind the gas station.
 Eventually, after the bus was repaired we made it to Sidney, Nebraska a week late and set about the task of finding jobs and housing.